daqhris/daqhris.github.io/crypto-growth-fund.md

 It is an online investment portfolio that:
 - has operations uniquely in the cyberspace,
-- openly shares transactions records and holdings,
+- openly shares all transactions records and holdings,
-- is independent from any centralized entity (e.g.: a regulatory body, a local authority or a government agency).
+- is independent from any centralized entity (e.g.: regulatory body, local authority or government agency).

 This fund owns and manages digital assets that are:
 - accessible on the Internet by using a computing device,
 - known for practical implementations and widespread adoption,
-- on-track for an increase in value over a long-term horizon (minimum of 10 years).
+- on-track for an increase in value over a long-term horizon (minimum of 5 years).

 ## Portfolio

 ### Blockchain Wallets
-BTC : `bc1qu9dprgy69afaw3vzmlgnw5cs0uckqm9dscmdmf`
+**BTC** : `bc1qu9dprgy69afaw3vzmlgnw5cs0uckqm9dscmdmf`
 Here is an up-to-date wallet address on a [Bitcoin block explorer](https://blockchair.com/bitcoin/address/bc1qu9dprgy69afaw3vzmlgnw5cs0uckqm9dscmdmf).

-ETH : `0xb5ee030c71e76C3E03B2A8d425dBb9B395037C82`
+**ETH** : `0xb5ee030c71e76C3E03B2A8d425dBb9B395037C82`
 View token holdings on an [Ethereum block explorer](https://etherscan.io/address/0xb5ee030c71e76c3e03b2a8d425dbb9b395037c82).

-ATOM : `cosmos1smyve3a69z6fgcuzszqsn5jucqrdg5jnq5kdpa`
+**ATOM** : `cosmos1smyve3a69z6fgcuzszqsn5jucqrdg5jnq5kdpa`
-Take a look at this wallet on a [Cosmos blockchain explorer](https://atom.tokenview.com/en/address/cosmos1smyve3a69z6fgcuzszqsn5jucqrdg5jnq5kdpa)
+Take a look at the wallet on a [Cosmos blockchain explorer](https://atom.tokenview.com/en/address/cosmos1smyve3a69z6fgcuzszqsn5jucqrdg5jnq5kdpa)

-You can watch this crypto fund's holdings, asset prices and other charts on [CoinMarketCap](https://coinmarketcap.com/watchlist/61f172a5a00b565b2f8daba6/).
+You can watch this crypto fund's holdings and their live prices on [CoinMarketCap](https://coinmarketcap.com/watchlist/61f172a5a00b565b2f8daba6/).

 ### Manager
-The **daqhris.eth Crypto Growth Fund** is operated by [Chris A. Iradukunda](https://daqhris.com).
+The **daqhris.eth Crypto Growth Fund** is managed by [Chris A. Iradukunda](https://daqhris.com).
-This fund manager does not handle other people's wealth.
+He does not handle other people's wealth.
+All gains/losses/risks are personal.

-[Chris-Armel](https://daqhris.com/about) has a background in computer engineering and is passionate about fintech innovation.
+[Chris-Armel](https://daqhris.com/about) has a technical background in computer engineering and is passionate about financial innovation.

 E-mail: `media(at)daqhris(dot)com`